himmAllRight/himmAllRight-source/content/post/back-on-org-mode-for-work.md

 ### Org-mode use cases
 #### Logging-Style Notes
-Emacs' org-mode by comparison allows for more of a `log-style` note-taking.
-This is due to it being very *task* oriented.
-It encourages outline organization of notes, allowing "tasks" to be collapsed in a hierarchical fashion.
-These items can be marked as "TODO" or "DONE" using the built in todo system, or tagged.
-While org-mode can be used to take "normal" style notes, it really shines when working in a task or outline based structure.
+By comparison, Emacs' org-mode can be very *task* oriented, allowing for a more 'log-style' note-taking system.
+It encourages outline organization of notes, organized under "tasks" which can be collapsed in a hierarchy.
+The tasks can be marked "TODO" or "DONE" using the built in TODO system, or tagged for organization.
+While org-mode can be used when writing "normal" notes, it really shines when working as a task/note system.

-#### Quick Notes, Keybinds
+#### Quick Notes, Key-bindings

 <a href='../../img/posts/back-on-org-mode-for-work/note-demo.gif'>
 <img alt="Demonstration of logging a quick note." src="../../img/posts/back-on-org-mode-for-work/note-demo-pre.png" onmouseover="this.src='../../img/posts/back-on-org-mode-for-work/note-demo.gif'" onmouseout="this.src='../../img/posts/back-on-org-mode-for-work/note-demo-pre.png'" style="max-width: 100%;"/>